natebrunelle/cs1110f18/markdown/syllabus.md

 Email: rp6zr@virginia.edu

-Comments: Please include "CS1110" in the subject of all of you email correspondence
+Comments: Please include "CS1110" in the subject of all of your email correspondence